-In this eight-part course, astrophysicist, folklorist, and writer Moiya McTier will walk you through the process of facts-based worldbuilding—from constructing the physical environment of a world to building the biology of the beings living in it and the culture those beings share.
+In this four-part course, astrophysicist, folklorist, and writer Moiya McTier will walk you through the process of facts-based worldbuilding—from constructing the physical environment of a world to building the biology of the beings living in it and the culture those beings share.
 In each session, Moiya will cover basic concepts of various academic disciplines that you’ll need to create an imagined planet and society, building an original fictional world before your eyes.
 At the end of the course, you’ll have the knowledge and framework to construct your own fictional world.

 Syllabus at a Glance

 Session 3 (Monday, 6/19, 7–8:30 PM ET) | Building the life

 Atlas Obscura Online Courses

 Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to each class meeting.
-Please save the confirmation email as you’ll use it to access your course via Zoom on each scheduled date and time.
+Please save the confirmation email as you’ll use it to access all sessions of your course via Zoom.

 This lecture series is designed so students can participate live or watch a recording of each session, after it airs, at a time that is convenient for them.
 Sessions will take place live over Zoom, with dedicated Q&A segments for students to ask questions via video or chat.
-Within 72 hours after each session airs, we will email all enrolled students a recording of the session, which they can watch using a temporary password for up to two weeks after the course concludes.
+Within 72 hours after each session meets, students will receive access to a recording of the live session, which they can watch for up to two weeks after the course concludes.

-In most cases, instructors will use Google Classroom to communicate with students outside of class.
-While students aren’t required to use Google Classroom, instructors will be using this platform to post resources, discussion questions, or assignments.
+Instructors may use Google Classroom to communicate with students outside of class.
+While students aren’t required to use Google Classroom, instructors may use this platform to post resources, discussion questions, or assignments.
 This platform also offers a space for students to connect with one another about course material between sessions.